wmo-im/wis2box-training/documentation/docs/en/practical-sessions/ingesting-data-for-publication.md

     If you want to force re-sending the notification for the same data, delete the data from the 'wis2box-public' bucket before re-ingesting the data.

-## Ingest & Publish using synop2bufr-plugin
+## Ingest & Publish: "synop2bufr"-plugin

 Next you will dataset you created in the previous practical session using **Template='weather/surface-based-observations/synop'**.
 The template pre-configured the following data plugins for you: